ynput/ayon-documentation/website/docs/addon_unreal_admin.md

 ## Activate the publish template in AYON
 After setting up the template, you need to access **Studio Settings** and go to `ayon+settings://core/tools/publish/template_name_profiles`.

-By adding the UAsset custom publish template name(i.e `unrealuasset`) with UAsset as product type and Unreal as host, the template would be used as the file structure for the published assets.
+By adding the UAsset custom publish template name(i.e `unrealuasset`) with UAsset as product type and Unreal as host, the template would be used as the file structure for the published assets.(Framed by the light blue-green square)

 ![Unreal AYON UAsset Template Profiles](assets/unreal_uasset_template_settings_ayon_core.png)